DIAGNijmegen/website-content/content/pages/vacancies/spinal-deformities.md

 ## Information
 - Project duration: 6 months
 - Location: Radboud University Medical Center
-- For more information or to apply for this project, please contact Nikolas Lessmann (mailto: nikolas.lessmann@radboudumc.nl)
+- For more information or to apply for this project, please contact [member/nikolas-lessmann].